Koozali-SME-Server/smeserver-manager/README.md

 smeserver-manager provides an intuitive and user-friendly web interface that allows administrators to manage various aspects of the server without needing deep technical knowledge or command-line skills.

 #### User and Group Management:
-Easily add, remove, and manage user accounts and groups.
+It allows you to easily add, remove, and manage user accounts and groups.
 The interface simplifies creating email accounts, setting passwords, and configuring user permissions.

 #### Network Configuration:
-Configures network settings such as IP addresses, DNS, DHCP, and gateway settings.
+You can configures network settings such as IP addresses, DNS, DHCP, and gateway settings.
 The interface also provides options for setting up VPNs, remote access, and firewall rules.

 #### File Sharing and Storage:
 Enables and manages file sharing services like Samba (for Windows file sharing) and NFS (for Unix/Linux file sharing).
 Administrators can easily create shared folders and manage permissions.